Tax Filing Status Options for Same-Sex Couples

 Filing Separate Married Returns

 A gay couple can also file separate tax returns if they choose to, with each spouse reporting his or her own income and deductions on each return.
-Married filing separately is often considered to be a disadvantageous filing status because a range of tax breaks and incentives are not allowed for separate married filers.
+But married filing separately is often considered to be a disadvantageous filing status because a range of tax breaks are off limits for separate married filers, including the Earned Income Tax Credit and the educational tax credits, among others.

-The principal advantage of filing separately is that each spouse is then responsible only for what is reported on his or her own tax return and any resulting tax that's due.
-They can't be held responsible for the accuracy of the other spouse's tax return.
+The principal advantage of filing separately is that each spouse is then responsible only for what is reported on his own tax return and any resulting tax that's due.
+He can't be held responsible for the accuracy of the other spouse's tax return.

 You Can No Longer Use the Single Filing Status